 Lower performing areas: - Engineering, Construction and Technology and Higher Education and Academic Studies were showing lower overall ratings than at the same point in 2018/19.
-The AP QTLA said that there had been a number of new staff in Construction and Higher Education (who had supportive rather than graded reviews) that contributed to this data.
+It was noted that 2018/19 data included some re-observed ratings (i.e. where staff had improved their initial rating through a support plan).
+The 2019/20 data was based on initial grades only.
+Staff who had not achieved a good or better grade in their initial observation were participating in the support plan process and this was already improving individual and overall ratings.
+The AP QTLA said that there had also been a number of new staff in Construction and Higher Education (who had supportive rather than graded reviews) that contributed to this data.
 Both areas had been subject to Deep Dive reviews and were implementing the detailed action plans.
 The actions were detailed at course level to ensure that there was rapid improvement in staff skills and longer term development of curriculum content and sequencing to benefit current and future students.